Undergraduate Admissions

 Center for Academic Retention and Enhancement (CARE)

 Through the Center for Academic Retention and Enhancement (CARE) Summer Bridge Program, the University offers a special admission program dedicated to assisting students who are the first generation in their family to attend college and have limited financial resources for college enrollment.
 Students admitted to the University through the CARE Summer Bridge Program will begin their studies in the summer with a comprehensive orientation program and academic support designed to ease the transition from high school to college and to build a strong academic foundation.
 Upon completion of the CARE Summer Bridge Program, students continue to be supported with transition, academic, and general support services throughout their enrollment at FSU.
-Interested students should apply for admission to the University, CARE supplemental questions, Self-reported Student Academic Record, ACT or SAT test scores, and the Free Application for Federal Student Aid (FAFSA).
-The minimum requirements for consideration include a 3.0 weighted academic GPA as recalculated by the Office of Admissions and either an ACT composite score of 19 or SAT total score of 990.
+Interested students should apply for admission to the University, complete the CARE supplemental questions, the Self-reported Student Academic Record, ACT, CLT, or SAT test scores, and the Free Application for Federal Student Aid (FAFSA) for summer and fall/spring.
+The minimum requirements for consideration include a 3.0 weighted academic GPA as recalculated by the Office of Admissions.
 Meeting the minimum requirements does not guarantee admission to the program.

 First-Year Scholarships